LotusLotus

 The Buddha advised Ānanda, "Ask Mahākāśyapa."

-Ānanda said, "Yes, very good!
-I should ask him."
+Ānanda said, “Yes, very good.
+I should ask him.”

 He then asked Kāśyapa, "Why do they stay in this multitude?"

-Kāśyapa replied, "Those fools are the retinue of the māra, and they have come along with him.
-Therefore, Ānanda, I said earlier that, after the Tathāgata's parinirvāṇa, I would be incapable of protecting the true Dharma by skillful means as if competently guarding the fields.
-Therefore, I said earlier in detail, for example, that I would rather carry the great earth.
-At that time the Tathāgata told me, 'After I am gone, you should be capable of protecting and upholding the true Dharma until its end.'
-I then said to the Buddha, 'I will be capable of protecting and upholding the true Dharma for 40 years.'
-And the Buddha rebuked me, 'Why are you too lazy to protect the Dharma until its end?'"
+Kāśyapa replied, “Those fools are the retinue of the māra, and they have come along with him.
+That is why, Ānanda, I said earlier that, after the Tathāgata’s parinirvāṇa, I would be incapable of protecting the true Dharma by skillful means as if competently guarding the fields.
+That is why I said earlier, with other details, that I would rather carry the great earth.
+Thereupon the Tathāgata told me, ‘After my parinirvāṇa, you should be capable of protecting and upholding the true Dharma until its end.’
+I then said to the Buddha, ‘I will be capable of protecting and upholding the true Dharma for forty years.’
+And the Buddha rebuked me, ‘Why are you too lazy to protect the Dharma until its end?’”

 The Buddha told Kāśyapa, "Identify the māra [in the multitude].
 If you can find him, you are capable of protecting the Dharma."